jpcurti/SFND_3D_Object_Tracking/README.md

 1. Clone this repo.
 1.1.
 Important: Download the YoloV3 weights in the folder dat/yolo using the command wget https://pjreddie.com/media/files/yolov3.weights
-2. Make a build directory in the top level project directory: `mkdir build && cd build`
+2. New: Building and compiling with conan in the top level project directory: `conan install . -if build --build=opencv && conan build . -bf build && cd build`
-3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.